LastExceed/offsets-in-rythmgames/README.md

 *I really can't recommend using this, EVER.
 Do yourself a favor and get a proper input device instead*

-## Measuring latency
+## Measuring audio- and video offset

 Measuring each type of latency individually is difficult.
 However for the purpose of synchronizing our gameplay that isn't really necessary.
 In the end we time our perceived input to perceived output, so we're gonna measure and offset the delay between these two events (end-to-end latency).
+Since latency depends on both hardware and software, everyone needs to make these measurements themselves, for every game, on every setup.

-The perceived input is the finger pushing a button, the output is either the music you hear or the visuals you see depending on how you aim:
+The perceived input is the finger pushing a button, the output is either the music you hear or the visuals you see depending on how you aim.

 **aiming by audio:**
 This is how rythm games are supposed to be played.
 All we need for our measurement here is a microphone (headset will do) and an audio editor (e.g. [Audacity](https://www.audacityteam.org) is free and perfectly suitable).

-Since latency depends on both hardware and software, everyone needs to make these measurements themselves, for every game, on every setup.
-Again, I will use osu! for an example.
+Here is an example for osu! (the general strategy is applicable to every game):

 Choose a skin with a clicky hitsound, enable NoFail and enter any mania or taiko map. turn music volume to 0% and hitsounds to 100%.
 Then put your microphone between speaker and keyboard and start recording.
 Slam a key and make sure that that both the physical keypress and the digital hitsound can be heard on the recording.
 Also hold the key briefly before releasing so that keyDown and keyUp are clearly distinguishable on the recording.
 Then look at the waveform and measure the time that passed between keyDown and hitsound.
 That number (in negative) should be your global offset. ([example](https://i.imgur.com/RdUqlov.png))